-An entry for the instruction is placed in the reorder buffer with the following information: The address of the instruction (PC); two status bits C, complete, and X, raised an exception; the architected destination register number, dst, (e.g., t1, s2); the physical destination register, dstPR, (e.g., p90,p103); and the incumbent physical register number, incumb.
+An entry for the instruction is placed in the reorder buffer with the following information: The address of the instruction (PC); two status bits: C (complete) and X (raised an exception); the architected destination register number, dst, (e.g., t1, s2); the physical destination register, dstPR, (e.g., p90, p103); and the incumbent physical register number, incumb.

-The incumbent is the physical register holding the old value of the destination register.
+The incumbent is the physical register holding the previous value of the destination register (not the value that the instruction will write).
 For example, consider the sub instruction in the example below.
 The physical registers used for the destinations are shown in the comments.
-Physical register 92 is removed from the free list and will be used for t1, the architected register holding the result of the subtract.
-The "old" value of t1 is in physical register 90, so 90 is the incumbent.
+When sub is in ID physical register 92 is removed from the free list and is used for t1, the architected register holding the result of the subtract.
+The incumbent or "old" value of t1 is the value written by the add which is in physical register 90.

+'''

-''' add t1, t2, t3 # t1 to be stored in physical register 90 or t5, t1, t7 # t5 to be stored in physical register 91 sub t1, t8, t5 # t1 to be stored in physical register 92 '''
+add t1, t2, t3 # t1 to be stored in physical register 90 or t5, t1, t7 # t5 to be stored in physical register 91 sub t1, t8, t5 # t1 to be stored in physical register 92

+'''

-Also in DI, the architected source register numbers are translated into physical registers using the ID register map.
+Also in ID, the architected source register numbers are translated into physical registers using the ID register map.
 The source physical register numbers are labeled rsPR and rtPR in the diagram.

-A physical register is removed from the free list and assigned to the destination.
+A physical register is allocated by removing it from the free list and assigning it to the destination.
 This new physical register is labeled dstPR on the diagram.
+For sub in the example above dstPR would be 92.